 LIFE OF WATER: Aldeburgh

-From 23rd - 29th August Touchstones will be artists in residence at the Aldeburgh Beach Lookout.
-Conversations with Water convivial happening takes place on Saturday 28th July from 11am-4pm, in collaboration with CAWR, CCANW and Anglian Water's Keep It Clear initiative.
+From 23rd - 29th August Touchstones were artists in residence at the Aldeburgh Beach Lookout.
+Conversations with Water convivial happening took place on Saturday 28th July from 11am-4pm, in collaboration with CAWR, CCANW and Anglian Water's Keep It Clear initiative.

 the artful bodymind